beamable/UnrealSDK/Microservices/services/BeamFarmMs/extensions/PushNotifications/README.md

 # PushNotifications (Portal extension)

 An admin Portal page for the **BeamFarmMs** microservice's push endpoints.
-It lists every player who has registered a push device and lets you send a remote push to any one of them.
+It lists every player who has registered a push device and lets you bulk-send a remote campaign push to any selection of them.

 ## What it does

-- **Registered players table** — calls `[ServerCallable] ListRegisteredPlayers` and shows each player's ID, device count, platforms (`apns`/`fcm`), and last-updated time. **Select** copies a player ID into the send form.
+- **Registered players table** — calls `[ServerCallable] ListRegisteredPlayers` and shows each player's ID, device count, push platforms (`apns`/`fcm`), game platform/device, and last-updated time.
+Tick rows (or **Select all**) to choose recipients.
-- **Send a notification** — calls `[ServerCallable] SendPushToPlayer(playerId, title, body, deepLink)` and reports how many devices were delivered to.
+- **Send a notification** — bulk-sends via `[ServerCallable] SendCampaignPushToPlayer(playerId, PushCampaignRequest)` for each selected player and reports how many devices were delivered to.
+The request carries the optional §3.3 Notification Intent Data (campaign coordinates, repeatable offers, and a campaignData key→value map); when `campaignId` + `nodeId` are both set the microservice also emits a funnel **"Sent"** analytics event.

 ## How the roster is discovered